chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 ## Conclusion: They're (probably) setting the stage for her playability
 With all the new evidence that has surfaced so far, Signora's release is no longer a matter of *if*, but *when*.
 My prediction?
 I'm 60% confident that she will be playable as early as 6.x, maybe with the release of Mare Jivari, and 80% confident that she will be in at least 7.x with Snezhnaya, maybe with her literally busting that coffin open and making a huge reveal.
 I'm saying 60% in 6.x mainly because Nod-Krai's arc is already packed with a ton of major story beats and characters, so I feel like it's more likely she'll be in 7.x instead to prevent her return from being overshadowed by literally everything else in 6.x.
 The fact that they're making her the most sought-after item in the Harbinger blind box, along with further evidence of pity-baiting, means that they're slowly bringing her back into relevance and trying to get people to talk about her more often, in order to build up hype and anticipation for her launch.

-I'm really hoping that they do another silhouette teaser similar to what they did back in the 5.3 special program.
-That way, it could give a definitive confirmation on whether she will return in Nod-Krai or Snezhnaya.
-We'll see if they do this on 2 January.
+Given how she's not in the silhouette teaser, both outcomes are definitely possible, although I'm still leaning more towards 7.x banner given how Sandrone is looking to be the hype character as she was missing from the silhouettes and only her reflection is visible, and we know this because she has a playable ID, so what else could that reflection be other than her?

+Still though, the fact that the number of Signora mentions under her real name is increasing dramatically, along with her being prominently featured in official media, merch, and Hoyofair's semi-official fanarts, is way too suspicious to ignore.
+They've never done something like this prior to 6.x, and the tone was also shifting dramatically from portraying her as an "evil, irredeemable villain" to a "lost soul who was tragically misunderstood".
+I think she's very likely return, but this time under Rosalyne, instead of Signora, given their insistence on using her real name, and that everything we've seen so far is a slow build-up towards her return.

-It's honestly quite amazing to finally start seeing the light at the end of the tunnel, and I really hope her eventual resurrection would be one of Genshin's peak moments, finally silencing all the detractors for good, and maybe even get some of them to apologize for harassing Signora mains.
-All I have to say is, after over 4 years of wait since her death, she's coming, man.
+It's honestly quite amazing to finally start seeing the light at the end of the tunnel, and I really hope her eventual resurrection would be insanely peak, finally silencing all the detractors for good, and maybe even get some of them to apologize for harassing us Signora mains.
+All I have to say is, after over 4 years of wait since her death, she's coming, folks.
 This is very possibly the build-up to the moment we've all been waiting for.